rowanmanning/rowanmanning.com/blog/_posts/2013-06-25-javascript-for-beginners-async.md

 Recently, I was reminded of my early days in development.
 Being a self-taught JavaScript noob, it was easy to get left behind in technical conversations among more computer-sciency peers.
 One of the barriers was the terminology being used, terms like "Async".

-So, What Does "Async" Mean? {.space-above-more}
+So, What Does "Async" Mean?
 ---------------------------

 Async is short for "asynchronous".
 It's easier to understand async if you first understand what "synchronous", the opposite, means.